BMW M3 generations

 Unleashed energy as a racing car design: in 2010, US artist Jeff Koons designed the seventeenth BMW Art Car.
 For its unique look, the artist collected images of race cars, related graphics, vibrant colours, speed and explosions.
 After its world premiere on June 2, 2010 at the Centre Pompidou in Paris the BMW Art Car competed at the 24 Hours of Le Mans on June 12, 2010.
 The car designed by Jeff Koons and driven by Andy Priaulx (GB), Dirk Müller (DE) and Dirk Werner (DE), turned out to be a true fan favourite.
 It started with the number 79 – a tribute to Andy Warhol’s BMW Art Car from 1979.

-Jeff Koons with the BMW M3 GT2 Art Car
+Jeff Koons mit dem BMW M3 GT2 Art Car

 Jeff Koons